Written 01/07/2021 – Updated 22/11/2021 Last Review 05/01/2022 – Next Major Review by July 2023

 What I find surprising after so many years of looking after children with chronic coughs and parental concerns, that many parents dismiss smoking or vaping indoor or outdoor as a contributing factor.
 Active and passive smoking is one of the best researched and understood contributing factors to recurrent lung problems in children but the most commonly given answer I hear is: “Yes I do/my partner does smoke but only outside…” or “..it is only vaping!”.
 In addition to the real risk of passive smoking, the risk of your child taking up smoking in adolescence if you as a parent smoke is also massively increased!
 (7)

 Having said this, it is also relatively easy to point a finger at a member in the family who is smoking but actually supporting a smoker to help quitting is very hard for all involved.
 I have provided a link on my website on smoking cessation programmes but every family member needs to support those who are planning to kick the habit.
-On a positive note: quitting smoking is one of the health modifiers with the highest impact one can do for yourself and for the rest of your family and especially for your child.
+On a positive note: quitting smoking is one of the health modifiers with the highest impact for oneself as well as the rest of the family and especially for a child.